leapcode/bitmask-dev/docs/knownissues.rst

 VPN
 -------------------

-* Partial support for VPN in Linux.
+* If there's no running polkit agent in the system, the UI hangs in the 'Connecting' State. (solution: install and run some agent, like ``lxpolkit``).
-* Known problems with hibernation (more debug info is welcome).
+* Some problems with resuming after hibernation (more debug info is welcome).

 Wizard
 -------------------